 There are various levels of “roughing it” and it isn’t necessary to become primitive to enjoy the experience.
-However, some folk literally bring everything, including the proverbial kitchen sink.
+However, some people literally go camping with everything, including the proverbial kitchen sink.

-Recently, we came across a group who had all their vans hooked up to a generator.
+Recently, we came across a group who had all their vans hooked up to generators.
 From this they drove all their electrical appliances, including the portable satellite dish so they wouldn’t miss the weekend football.

-While this is the extreme, other families are content to just getaway together, be it in a tent, a caravan or something in between.
-Bring the kids bikes (and your own too if you still have them) but leave behind the lap tops, the iPods and the DVD’s.
+While this might be seen as the extreme, others are content to just getaway together, be it in a tent, a caravan or something in between.
+Bring the push bikes but leave the laptops, the ipods and the mobile phones locked in the car.

-At national parks and camping grounds there are no flash take-away joints and cooking should be as easy as you can make it.
+At national parks there are no flash take-away joints and cooking in the designated fireplaces is easy.
 Spuds in their jackets, wrapped in foil, cook great in the embers of your camp fire.
-Billy tea has its own distinctive flavour and the kids can help out cooking toast and marshmallows on a long toasting fork.
+Billy tea with a few gum leaves has its own distinctive flavour and the kids can help out cooking toast and marshmallows on a long toasting fork.

 These are the times the kids will never forget, so why not plan to get away from the noise and pollution and go camping.
-It might not be 5 star accommodation, but the air is fresh and it’s a fun way to be family together.
+It might not be 5 star accommodation, but the air is fresh and it’s a fun way to enjoy being family together.